rafysta/LBSC/README.md

 The LBSC pipeline requires only a standard computer with sufficient RAM to support the operations defined by the user.
 For minimal performance, a computer with approximately 2 GB of RAM is recommended.

 # Software Requirement
 The following software is required to execute the LBSC pipeline.
-The versions listed in parentheses were used for verification during the creation of this protocol:
+The versions listed in parentheses were used for verification during the creation of this pipeline:

 + Git (version 2.34.1) -- A distributed version control system with speed and efficiency. https://git-scm.com/
 + Bash (version 5.1.16) -- A Unix shell and command language. https://www.gnu.org/software/bash/